Vinko Puljić

-Vinko Puljić ([ʋîːŋko pǔːʎit͜ɕ]; born 8 September 1945) is a Bosnian prelate of the Catholic Church who has been a cardinal since 1994.
+Vinko Puljić ([ʋîːŋko pǔːʎit͜ɕ]; born 8 September 1945) is a Bosnian Croat prelate of the Catholic Church who has been a cardinal since 1994.
 He was the archbishop of Vrhbosna from 1991 to 2022.

 Early life and education

 The twelfth of thirteen children, Vinko Puljić was born in Banja Luka, Bosnia and Herzegovina (then part of Yugoslavia), to Ivan and Kaja Puljić.
-His mother died when he was three-years-old, and his father then remarried.
+His mother died when he was three years old, and his father then remarried.
 In addition to his family, young Vinko's spiritual formation was deeply influenced by the Trappist Mariastern Abbey, located not far from his native village.
 One of the monks helped Vinko's father to send his son to the minor seminary of Zagreb.
 Father Ante Artner sold his motorbike and gave the proceeds to Vinko's father, who did not have enough money to pay his board there.
 Vinko then studied philosophy and theology at the major seminary of Đakovo.

 Priesthood

 Puljić was ordained to the priesthood by Bishop Stjepan Bauerlein on 29 June 1970, and then served as a chaplain in the Diocese of Banja Luka until 1973, whence he became an official of the diocesan curia.
 He was a parish priest in Sasina from June to November 1973, and in Ravska from 1973 to 1978.
 In 1978, he was named spiritual director of the minor seminary of Zadar.
-During this time, he also served as a confessor at a Benedictine monastery and organized spiritual retreats for priests, seminarians, and nuns.
+During this time, he also served as a confessor at a Benedictine monastery and organised spiritual retreats for priests, seminarians, and nuns.

 In 1987, he returned to the Diocese of Banja Luka, where he served as a parish priest in Bosanska Gradiška.
 He was later transferred to Sarajevo in 1990 as vice-rector of the Sarajevo major seminary.